EduardoZepeda/coffee-bytes-hugo/content/posts/types-para-react-components-con-children/index.en.md

 ---
-title: "Types para React components con children"
+title: "Types for React components with children"
 date: "2021-10-19"
 categories:
 - "javascript"